Hjkim118/cse15l-lab-reports/lab5.md

 ![Image](lab5_1.png)

 I used the code given in week 4 for junit but it shows the error that org.junit does not exist.
+I am expecting to see the result that shows that tests are passed.
 Could you please help me figure out what's going wrong?

 Thank you.